 The photographer is Jack Boucher.

 If you have the desire and the time go online and search for photos of temples and the cemeteries.
 The architecture is beautiful, even the tombstones.
 This goes for all churches, temples and cemeteries.

 I was told by a person at a local temple that the records were housed in their local building.
 When I was doing some checking with a local Jewish Genealogy Society, I was told that each Rabbi keeps his own records not to be shared with others.
 I was also told by this person that the temple some times has local records that are current but not from way, way back in time.

 In local libraries where I have done research, I did not find books that would help in doing Jewish genealogy searching.
 Of course public records at county level and at state level will be a help.

 The internet has many listings of Jewish Genealogical Societies and you should check these out for help.
 Here is one that I have been working with: Illiana Jewish Genealogical Society, located in Flossmoor, Illinois.
 Also check the listings on the Church Repositories page, for locations in other areas.

 Click below to research your Jewish ancestors.

-Keep genealogy researching and walking along the genealogy pathway and enjoy the
+Keep researching and walking along the genealogy pathway especially if it leads you to any cemetery and enjoy the experience.

 Go to our page: